auxsophia/auxsophia.github.io/_pages/philosophy/quotes.md

 "One-third to one-half of humanity are said to go to bed hungry every night.
 In the Old Stone Age the fraction must have been much smaller.
 This is the era of hunger unprecedented.
 Now, in the time of the greatest technical power, is starvation an institution.
 Reverse another venerable formula: the amount of hunger increases relatively and absolutely with the evolution of culture." - Marshall Sahlins, Stone Age Economics

 "I Keep Six Honest Serving Men ..." <br/><br/>I keep six honest serving-men<br/> (They taught me all I knew);<br/>Their names are What and Why and When <br/> And How and Where and Who.<br/><br/>I send them over land and sea,<br/> I send them east and west;<br/>But after they have worked for me,<br/> I give them all a rest.<br/><br/>I let them rest from nine till five,<br/> For I am busy then,<br/>As well as breakfast, lunch, and tea,<br/> For they are hungry men.<br/><br/>But different folk have different views; <br/>I know a person small—<br/>She keeps ten million serving-men,<br/>Who get no rest at all!<br/><br/>She sends'em abroad on her own affairs,<br/> From the second she opens her eyes—<br/>One million Hows, two million Wheres,<br/>And seven million Whys!" - Rudyard Kipling, The Elephant's Child (Just So Stories)

+"Jumping from failure to failure with undiminished enthusiasm is the big secret to success." - Savas Dimopoulos